sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO figure out why iThemes Sync (Solid Central) is loading the admin after is_admin() was false (and then true).
 	-> Report it to Brent and them.
 This is not for us to fix, but iThemes.

-TODO add support for WooCommerce checkout in Cord, so we can report sale data.

-TODO the is_json_valid() calls are duplicated, no?

 TODO get_article_published_date and get_article_modified_date show gmdate('c') instead of the preference in TSF.

-TODO for Articles, only display the Article type if it's non-default?
+TODO for Articles, only display the Article post state type if it's non-default?
+	-> We can't, because we have the "Disabled" type, i.e., "no articles" -- this is conveyed by not showing the Article type.

 TODO for Focus, add extra support for WC's "short description" (aka excerpt)?